- Publisher: Ulfire Pty Ltd

 Will Maxentius be able to preserve the hard won trust of the locals, or will everything descend into madness?
 Is there any hope of discovering who is inciting such hostility before it’s too late?
 Can Hannah learn to trust her heart, or will she remain forever caught out of time, her destiny floating away like embers on a breeze.

-Embers of Destiny is available worldwide on kindle and in paperback from Amazon.
+Embers of Destiny is available worldwide in ebook, and in paperback.